sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2020-03-03-5qs-josie-kiew.md

 ##### What do you miss most about Singapore?

 I miss the convenience of readily available food!
 Whenever you are hungry, there’s usually a coffee shop and a hawker centre nearby.
 And there is so much variety - from Chinese to Indian, to Western.
-And chilli, I really miss chili!
-Back home, there’s a type of chili for every dish, one for chicken rice, Nasi Lemak, and even wan tan mee.
-Eating wan tan mee or nasi lemak here is just not the same without the chili :(
+And chilli, I really miss chilli!
+Back home, there’s a type of chilli for every dish, one for chicken rice, Nasi Lemak, and even wan tan mee.
+Eating wan tan mee or nasi lemak here is just not the same without the chilli :(

 #### Tell us one fun fact about yourself!